 Set up in 2015, the UEFA foundation uses football as a vehicle to help improve children's lives by supporting hundreds of campaigns and projects across Europe and around the world.

 Türkiye has taken important steps to integrate more than 3.6 million Syrian refugees.
-However, the youth population – which represents at least half of that number – presents special challenges that have received insufficient attention.
-Syrian youth displaced to Türkiye face enormous difficulties.
-Too many are not in school.
-Most are coping with anger, trauma and loss.
+However, the youth population – which represents at least half of that number – presents special challenges that need appropriate attention.
+Syrian youth displaced to Türkiye face enormous difficulties with most coping with anger, trauma and loss.

 Promoting peaceful relations between Turkish and Syrian youngsters is a valuable investment for the future of both communities.
 The project's overall goal is to use football as a tool for building peaceful coexistence, as well as: